Aidakazemi/UBC-Shiny/README.md

-# Shiny Tutorial for UBC R Meeting
+# Shiny Tutorial for UBC R Meeting for Aida
-By: Amin Adibi